 The minimum GRE scores required are as follows: GRE-V, 146; GRE-Q, 144; and GRE-W, 3.0.
 PCOM will take the highest score of multiple attempts.
 A combined score of 290 or above for verbal and quantitative are accepted.

-There are no specific requirements for health care experiences to be eligible for enrollment to PCOM’s DPT program.
+There are no specific requirements for health care experiences to be eligible for enrollment in PCOM’s DPT program.
 Applicants should, however, be able to demonstrate breadth and depth of knowledge about the practice of physical therapy through meaningful exposures as demonstrated through a completed application for admission.
 Any volunteer work or paid work in a clinical setting wherein candidates are either providing hands-on care or witnessing care first hand is valued.
 Health care shadowing experiences are also highly recommended.

 On receipt of a completed application, each applicant will be screened to determine if they are to be invited for an interview.
 The following will be considered during the screening process: